CNE (Canadian National Exhibition)

 There are walkways, trained staff, adapted restrooms, and grab bars throughout various areas to accommodate guests with disabilities.
 However, more facilities are needed, especially since it's a crowded venue.

-Karen alves gaspar - a month ago
+Karen alves gaspar - 4 months ago

 The kids had a great time — fun rides, colourful energy, and friendly staff made the day enjoyable.
 As a parent, it can feel a bit pricey, and the food quality didn’t quite match the cost (the ramen wasn’t the best).
 Still, it’s a safe and well-organized place for families.

-Cherry Chen - a month ago
+Cherry Chen - 4 months ago

 Directions